-ACNT (Ascent Industries Co.) — Customer relationships after a year of asset dispositions
+ACNT (Ascent Industries Co.): Customer relationships after a sweeping asset reshuffle

 -